 In 2020, out of a population of 1.41 billion, China had 989 million Internet users, which is 70.4 percent of the population, an increase of 9.2 percent of from 2019.
 Additionally, according to CNNIC, 31.3 percent of internet users live in rural areas, an increase of 5 percent from 2019.
 Although the number of urban users occupies 68.7% of the total, it decreased by 5 percent from 2019.
 986 million individuals use mobile phones for their internet use, which is 99.7 percent of internet users.

 KOL marketing in China has moved from text & photos to livestreaming, short videos, and social commerce.
-Since there is an increase of internet users, the targeted audiences of KOL marketing visit more channels as well, allowing brands to have the opportunity to cover higher amounts of target audiences.
+Since there is an increase of internet users, the targeted audiences of this special branch of influencer marketing visit more channels as well, allowing brands to have the opportunity to cover higher amounts of target audiences.
 Trends of faster urbanization and fragmented segmentation are evident.

 What is a KOL?